hotwax/oms-documentation/Journeys/Email integration/Ready for pickup email.md

 ### Step 1: Mark shipment-Ready for Pickup

-When store staff pick and pack the order items, the `updateShipment` service is triggered to update the order's shipment status to `packed`, indicating its readiness for pickup.
+When store staff pack the order items, the `updateShipment` service is triggered to update the order's shipment status to `packed`, indicating its readiness for pickup.

 ### Service details:
 ```